marioHackathon/SmartDDoSFilter/README.md

 * Tests
 * * * [x] Add funtional test for the new nftlb feature, limit the rate of new conns.
+* * * [x] Add funtional test for the new nftlb feature, limit the rate of reset TCP packages per second.

 ## Lab description